 - Bring cash to pay for your entry.

-- If you are offered a “tour”, take it.
+- Take a “tour”, if offered.
 The story is even more interesting when told by a native.

-- Wear shoes, and watch your step, there is broken glass everywhere.
+- Wear shoes and watch your step.
+Broken glass is everywhere.

-- Be respectful of the belongings of a few people who seem to be living in the ruins.
+- Be respectful of the belongings of the few people who seem to be living in the ruins.

-More About the Derelict Buildings of the Sheraton
+More about the derelict buildings of the Sheraton Rarotonga

-Want to know more, here’s the latest going on at the abandoned Sheraton resort:
+Want to know more?
+Here is what’s going on at the abandoned Sheraton resort:

 - The ‘cursed’ resort of Rarotonga: Rundown beachfront property with mafia links for sale again (New Zealand Herald 2016)